 How to prepare

-Add the seeds to the cup of boiling water.
-Cover the cup allow to cool for about 10 to 15 minutes.
+Add the seeds to a cup of boiling water, cover, and let steep for 10 to 15 minutes.
 Then strain out the seeds and drink.
-You can drink 2 to 3 cups per day, 20 minutes before meals.
-Another option to to use pre-made fennel teabags.
+You can have 2 to 3 cups per day, about 20 minutes before meals.
+Another option is to use pre-made fennel tea bags.

-Fennel tea should not be used during pregnancy or while breastfeeding.
+Fennel tea is not recommended during pregnancy or while breastfeeding.

 4. Chamomile tea